JukkaL/alore/README.txt

   su root
   make install

-(or "sudo make install" on some operating systems)
+(or "sudo make install", depending on your configuration)

 Quick start (Windows)